 In this post, we’ll explore the human hair follicle in detail, covering everything from the four stages of the growth cycle to hair restoration techniques.

-The hair follicle is a long, narrow shaft in the skin’s outer layer (the epidermis).
-Each hair sprouts from a root at the base of the follicle, formed from protein cells.
+Hair follicle is a long, narrow shaft in the skin’s outer layer (the epidermis).
+Each hair strand sprouts from a root at the base of the follicles, formed from protein cells.
 Roots receive nutrients from local blood vessels in the scalp, which are essential to keep hair healthy and strong.
-As new cells are created, hair rises further along the follicle until it gets to the surface of the skin.
+As new cells are created, the hair rises further along until it gets to the surface of the skin.

 The scalp’s sebaceous glands produce sebum, a natural oil, to moisturise the skin and hair.
 By mixing with fat molecules (known as lipids), sebum also forms a coating that protects the scalp against germs.